The truth about post-viral fatigue

 Medical drugs can affect our absorption of nutrients, and this includes the pill.

-Everyone is different and to rebuild immunity and resilience to stress you need to look at the person as a whole.
+Everyone is different and to address chronic fatigue you have to look at the person as a whole.

 That’s what I do.